 Private schools in Minneapolis

 There are many private schools in Minneapolis that operate outside of the public schooling system.
-Most of these offer a high quality of education.
+Most of these offer a high standard of education.
 Class sizes are usually much smaller at private schools, affording more personalised interaction between students and teachers.

 International schools in Minneapolis

-Although there are very few international schools in Minneapolis offering foreign curricula, a number of public and private schools in the city do offer the International Baccalaureate (IB) programme.
+Although there are few international schools in Minneapolis offering foreign curricula, a number of public and private schools in the city do offer the International Baccalaureate (IB) programme.
 This globally focused curriculum is often preferred by expat parents because there are IB schools in most major expat destinations around the world, allowing for a relatively easy transfer between schools.

 ►For information on finding a home in the Twin Cities, see Accommodation in Minneapolis